arungudelli/angularjswiki/content/en/fontawesome/fa-mail-bulk.md

-## Change Mail Bulk icon size
+## Change fa-mail-bulk icon size
-To increase Mail Bulk font awesome icon size, use the fa-lg (33% increase), fa-2x, fa-3x, fa-4x, or fa-5x classes along with icon class fa-mail-bulk.
+To increase fa-mail-bulk font awesome icon size, use the fa-lg (33% increase), fa-2x, fa-3x, fa-4x, or fa-5x classes along with icon class fa-mail-bulk.

 Increase in icon size will be relative to their parent container.